-Before signing up for the Your Voice Your World Journey, read the overview of the steps to see if it sparks your interest.
-If it does, please take the (required) online journey readiness survey).
-Still have more questions ?
-Click here for online journey FAQ
+Before signing up for the Your Voice Your World Journey, please read the overview of the steps to see if it sparks your interest.
+If it does, please take the (required) online journey readiness survey) and read the Info & FAQ page.

 Overview of the Your Voice Your World journey

 The 8 steps to Earning the Advocate Award

 Here is an overview of the steps you will be taking on this journey.

 Investigate issues about which you care.
 Choose one that touches your heart and soul.